Appointments

 We want a fairer system for everyone and to improve access to our services.
 It will give you more flexibility and choice, and ensures the right patient is seen by the right person, at the right time.
 It also avoids the 8am rush on the phones.

-What is the new system called?
+What is the system called?

 We will be using a system called Accurx Total Triage so you may hear some of the team calling it that.